Democrats Say They Have Deal With Trump On Young Immigrants

-Less than two weeks after the Trump administration announced its decision to rescind DACA (Deferred Action for Childhood Arrivals), top House and Senate Democrats said on Wednesday they had reached an agreement with President Donald Trump to protect thousands of younger immigrants from deportation.
+Less than two weeks after the Trump administration announced its decision to rescind DACA, top House and Senate Democrats said Wednesday they had reached an agreement with President Donald Trump to protect thousands of younger immigrants from deportation.
 The agreement, which is the latest instance of Trump ditching his own party to find common cause with the opposition, will fund some border security enhancements but it will not include Trump's long-sought border wall.

+Advertisement

 The agreement was announced by Senate Democratic Leader Chuck Schumer and House Democratic Leader Nancy Pelosi following a White House dinner that Republican lawmakers weren't invited to attend.
-It would enshrine protections for the nearly 800,000 immigrants brought illegally to this country as kids who had benefited from former President Barack Obama's DACA programme, which provided temporary work permits and shielded recipients from deportation.
+It would enshrine protections for the nearly 800,000 immigrants brought illegally to this country as kids who had benefited from former President Barack Obama's Deferred Action for Childhood Arrivals, or DACA, program, which provided temporary work permits and shielded recipients from deportation.

-Advertisement

-Trump ended the programme earlier this month and gave Congress six months to come up with a legislative fix before the statuses of the so-called "Dreamers" begin to expire.
+Trump ended the program earlier this month and gave Congress six months to come up with a legislative fix before the statuses of the so-called "Dreamers" begin to expire.

 "We agreed to enshrine the protections of DACA into law quickly, and to work out a package of border security, excluding the wall, that's acceptable to both sides," Pelosi and Schumer said in a joint statement.

-White House Press Secretary Sarah Huckabee Sanders partially disputed their characterisation, saying over Twitter that "excluding the wall was certainly not agreed to."
+White House Press Secretary Sarah Huckabee Sanders partially disputed their characterization, saying over Twitter that "excluding the wall was certainly not agreed to."

+While DACA and border security were both discussed, excluding the wall was certainly not agreed to.— Sarah Sanders (@PressSec) September 14, 2017

 Either way, it was the second time in two weeks that Trump cut out Republicans to reach a deal with Pelosi and Schumer.
 A person briefed on the meeting, who demanded anonymity to discuss it, said the deal specifies bipartisan legislation called the DREAM Act that provides eventual citizenship for the young immigrants.

-Note: Update: President Trump tweeted early Thursday morning that "no deal was made last night on DACA," adding that the border wall will still be built.